jharri34/jharri34.github.io/_projects/AI.md

 - Created Ingrid's Gymnastics (June 2016) using WordPress, Bash, and PHP, incorporating scheduling software, online payment integration, and content management.
-- Built Zyp Bikeshare (April 2016) using SQL, Mongo Express Node, and React,
-- Develop TechAlabama (February 2016) using Python, Java, HTML5,
-CSS3, and JavaScript,
-- Designed Director Point (January 2016) with Docusign, Webpack, and other tools, emphasizing skills in document management and web application bundling.
-- Spearheaded the Teals project (January 2016), utilizing Python, Java, HTML5, CSS3, and JavaScript, while mentoring students in programming and engaging in full-stack development.
-- Developed First Robotics (August 2015) using C and Assembly programming, collaborating with the McWayne Center to create a summer program teaching students robotics and low-level programming